ArtemizaMartinez/yeast-hybrid-genome-evolution/Supplementary_Figures/README.md

 ## Notes

 Microscopy images, spot-assay images, flow-cytometry profiles and author-created schematics are documented separately when no custom plotting code was used.
 Final figure assembly was performed in Adobe Illustrator.

+## Panels Supplementary Figure 2

+- Figure S2a: Tetrad-dissection images; no custom plotting code was used.
+- Figure S2b: Parental ancestry and recombination maps for Tetrads 2–5.
+These maps were generated using the same chromosome-ancestry workflow described for Figure 1d.
+- Figure S2c: Relationship between chromosome size and the number of uniparental inheritance events.
+A quasi-Poisson generalized linear model with a log link was used to visualize the relationship.